luke185/WordleSolver/README.md

 2. Words that don't fit these conditions, based on the rules of Wordle, are then removed
 3. The user is then displayed a count and list of all possible remaining words

+## How to use WordleSolver

+1. Compile `wordleSolver.cpp` with c++ compiler of choice (gcc, clang, etc.)
+2. Run complied executable in terminal of choice

 ## Example

 - User entered word `BARKS`